 All you need to do is to describe the assignment, choose the right settings and enjoy.

-All tools have a similar look and feel and are directly accessible through LMS - which flattens the learning curve for both teachers and students.
+All tools have a similar look and feel – which flattens the learning curve for both teachers and students.

 Co-created with educators

-Tools are co-created with educators from partner universities, addressing the most advanced use cases.
+Tools are co-created with educators from partner universities, thus support even the most advanced use cases.